 How-To: Black pepper is not always ideal for topical use because it can sometimes irritate skin.
 Therefore, just add a drop to a cotton ball and inhale anytime you feel overwhelmed with craving.
 Do this every time you crave a certain food, and it will condition your mind to move along.

 Though vanilla is not an essential oil but rather a CO2 extract, it's still used effectively in aromatherapy.
 Vanilla has a sweet, exotic aroma that comforts the soul.
 So you'd think the smell would make you crave dessert, right?
 Research tells us that's not the case.
 In fact, those instructed to smell vanilla when hungry for a snack reported reduced sweets cravings and even lost weight over the span of a month.

 How-To: Add some vanilla to your perfume.
 A personal favorite treat of mine is using vanilla-infused jojoba oil as my base.
-Check out this guide on how to make your own!

 This high-vibe essential oil is a must-have—especially the hydrosol!
 A complex aroma that blends citrus and floral undertones, it powerfully uplifts and relieves heavy sadness.
 It can help us break up with our most beloved food items thanks to its ability to reduce anxiety as mediated by the brain's serotonin receptors.